 The son of jazz guitarist, Allen Morrison, Christopher Morrison began performing early on with New Haven, CT jazz organists Richard McCrae, Bobby Buster and Eddie Buster.
 The training he received while working with these men made a lasting impression on Chris.
 To this day, his playing and teaching style reflect the simple and practical approach that was used in his education.

-Chris has recorded and or performed with Adam Nussbaum, Lew Soloff, John Patitucci, Joe Beck, Chip Jackson, Harvie S, Delfeayo Marsalis, Richie Cole, John Stowell, Joe Diorio, Ron Affif and Ralph Lalama.
+Chris has recorded and or performed with Adam Nussbaum, Lew Soloff, John Patitucci, Joe Beck, Chip Jackson, Harvie S, Delfeayo Marsalis, Richie Cole, John Stowell, Gary Versace, Joe Diorio, Ron Affif and Ralph Lalama.
 In 2003 Chris released his debut CD, "The Christopher Morrison Quartet".
 The CD features pianist Robert Aries, bassist Chip Jackson and drummer Bob Leonard.
 Dr. Ken Ciuffreda of Just Jazz Guitar

 magazine writes, "Chris produces one of the most beautiful sounds I have ever heard coaxed out of a jazz guitar - great phrasing, perfect musicality, warmth and expression - all played effortlessly with seemingly unlimited technique."